-Since 2017, held by the University of Aix-Marseille, French Ministry of Culture
+Established in 2017 by Aix-Marseille University and DRASSM, French Ministry of Culture

-Since 2017, held by the University of Aix-Marseille, French Ministry of Culture
+Established in 2017 by Aix-Marseille University and DRASSM, French Ministry of Culture

 The UNESCO Chair in Maritime and Coastal Archaeology was created in 2017 by the University of Aix-Marseille (Marseille, France) and the Department of Underwater and Submarine Archaeological Research (DRASSM, French Ministry of Culture).
 The aim of the Chair is to promote cooperation between 14 international partners including Universities, Research Institutes, Museums, NGOs and Private Companies in the fields of archaeology and underwater cultural heritage.
 The Chair promotes the ratification and implementation of the 2001 UNESCO Convention on the Protection of the Underwater Cultural Heritage.